 Make food easy to eat - finger foods are good.
 Eat the foods that you would like your toddler to eat.
 Praise your toddler when he or she eats well or tries something new - toddlers take time to learn to like new foods.

-You decide which nutritious foods to offer but let your toddler decide how much to eat
+You decide which nutritious foods to offer but let your toddler decide how much to eat from pregnancy to loor

 Never insist your toddler eats everything on his or her plate.